 With so many different brands, types of materials, and styles of pots and pans available, you can read a more detailed guide in Outfitting Your Kitchen | Pots & Pans. (coming soon)

-For everyday household use though, I would recommend investing in 'middle of the road', stainless steel set.
+For everyday household use though, I would recommend investing in a 'middle of the road', stainless steel set.
 Something with 10 - 13 pieces.
 This will get you set up with a good variety of shapes and sizes of pots and pans, that can be used for most everyday use.

-Chefs Pick: I would recommend this set of stainless steel pans as they will last a long time if taken care of.
+Chef's Pick: I would recommend this set of stainless steel pans as they will last a long time if taken care of.
 While not non-stick, stainless steel is naturally non-stick if heated before adding oil to the pan, this prevents you from ending up with pans full of scratched surfaces that need to be replaced in 5 years.

 Cutting Boards

-Just as with knives, and pans, cutting boards come in a variety of shapes, sizes, and materials.
+Just as with knives and pans, cutting boards come in a variety of shapes, sizes, and materials.

 While wood cutting boards look fancy and have their place in a kitchen, they are not as multi-purpose as commercial-grade plastic cutting boards.
-Wood tends to be harder to clean especially if you work with raw meats such as chicken and fish, and can discolour and warp.
+Wood tends to be harder to clean especially if you work with raw meats such as chicken and fish, and can discolor and warp.

 If you can invest in both!
 A wooden cutting board for cutting vegetables and ready to eat foods, and a plastic one for preparing raw food items. this also helps prevent contamination!

-Chefs Pick: A commercial-grade thick plastic cutting board is easy to clean and sanitize while being cut and stain-resistant.
+Chef's Pick: A commercial-grade thick plastic cutting board is easy to clean and sanitize while being cut and stain-resistant.

 Measuring Tools

-When it comes to cooking and baking from scratch being able to recreate recipes accurately is important.
-In cooking you may be able to take on a more free-handed approach, ( you can often simply “eyeball” how much of something you need to use), but when it comes to baking, you really need to be exact.
+When it comes to cooking and baking from scratch, being able to recreate recipes accurately is important.
+In cooking, you may be able to take on a more free-handed approach (you can often simply “eyeball” how much of something you need to use), but when it comes to baking, you really need to be exact.

 Measuring spoons are an easy and cheap addition to your kitchen drawer.
 Select a good quality pair made of metal.
 Ideally, a pair that won't bend or break when tossed in the drawer or dishwasher.
-Choose a pair that also includes metric measurements for extra-precise measuring, ideal when making your own spice mixes at home!
+Choose a pair that also includes metric measurements for extra-precise measuring, which is ideal when making your own spice mixes at home!

 Chefs Pick: These super sleek stainless steel measuring spoons come with a narrow 'spoon' to allow you to scoop from narrow jars and containers such as spice jars!

-Measuring cups just like measuring spoons are a cheap and easy addition to your repertoire of kitchen tools.
-I use mine almost every day, whether it's measuring out the flour for muffins or bread I am baking, or simply need to add some stock to a soup.
-Again, go for something that will last and has both metric and imperial measurements.
+Measuring cups, just like measuring spoons, are a cheap and easy addition to your repertoire of cooking tools and utensils.
+I use mine almost every day.
+They are great for measuring out the flour for muffins or bread I am baking.
+I also use them to simply add some stock to a soup.
+Again, choose measuring cups that will last and have both metric and imperial measurements.

 Scales are a useful tool to have if you do a lot of baking at home.
-While I do have a scale in my kitchen, I don't use it near as often as my measuring cups or spoons.
+While I do have a scale in my kitchen, I don't use it nearly as often as my measuring cups or spoons.
 Some recipes do call for measurements by weight (the weight and volume of say flour will not be identical), which is when scales come in handy.

 I love digital scales for their accuracy, but they do require a battery, which can run out at the most inopportune times.
 Mechanical scales while not as accurate (and they need to be recalibrated occasionally) require no battery.

-Chefs Pick: When it comes to a scale, this is all you'll need at home.
+Chef's Pick: When it comes to a scale, this is all you'll need at home.
 With the touch of a button, you can switch between metric and imperial measurements, as well as tare the scale (set to zero).

 Bowls